aweberg/CS121-Work-old/Day-01/Alex Weberg Biography.md

 * I am working towards a chemistry major and a math minor
 * I run on the cross-country and track teams at Macalester [Cross Country Hompage](http://athletics.macalester.edu/index.aspx?path=mcross&tab=crosscountry2)
-* I play in the Macalester Orchestra
+* I play the cello in the Macalester Orchestra

 ### Future Plans/Goals